 Different Ways of Processing the Audit

 There are two different ways to process a tax return audit: (1) by in-person interviews and (2) by mail.
 The IRS may require an in-person interview for certain tax return audits that have potential errors and red flags.
 The IRS may conduct these interviews at an IRS office, your home, your business office, or an accountant's office.
 The IRS will assign time, place, and method for an interview.
-Although in-person interviews aren't common for most audits, the IRS conducts in-person interviews for individuals or businesses that earned more than $100,00 and are subject to fraud or a criminal activity.
+Although in-person interviews aren't common for most audits, the IRS may conduct these types of interviews for individuals or businesses especially when fraud or other criminal activity is suspected.

 For less serious types of tax audits, the IRS will communicate with you by mail, without meeting in person.
 The IRS uses this method for correspondence audits, which refer to the process of requesting additional information to verify the accuracy of your tax return.
 As long as you submit proper documents, the IRS will not require an in-person interview.